Long Island Jewish Medical Center

-Long Island Jewish Medical Center (also known as LIJ or LIJ Medical Center) is a 1,004-bed, non-profit tertiary care teaching hospital and medical campus with the Northwell Health system.
-The 48 acre campus is 15 mi east of Manhattan, straddling the border of Queens and Nassau Counties, in Glen Oaks, Queens and Lake Success, New York, respectively.
+Long Island Jewish Medical Center (also known as LIJ or LIJ Medical Center) is a 1,014-bed, non-profit tertiary care teaching hospital and medical campus with the Northwell Health system.
+The 48 acre campus is 15 mi east of Manhattan, straddling the border of Queens and Nassau counties, in the neighborhood of Glen Oaks and village of Lake Success, respectively.

 LIJMC has three hospitals that encompass the medical campus: Long Island Jewish Medical Center, Cohen Children’s Medical Center, and The Zucker Hillside Hospital (an in-patient and out-patient psychiatric hospital and clinic previously known as Hillside Hospital).

 Long Island Jewish Medical Center (often simply called LIJ) is a 583-bed tertiary, adult acute-care hospital with advanced diagnostic and treatment technology, and modern facilities for medical, surgical, dental and obstetrical care.
 LIJ is a Regional Perinatal Center and its maternity program is among the busiest in New York State with over 7,400 deliveries a year.

 As a primary teaching hospital (along with North Shore University Hospital) for the Zucker School of Medicine, the Hofstra Northwell School of Nursing and Physician Assistant Studies, LIJMC's graduate medical education program is one of the largest in New York State, and whose programs are headed by full-time faculty.